 This appointment ensures Cordray is safe through 2018.
 As part of his contract, he can choose to resign at any time; however, Congress can’t touch him in any kind of power struggle.
 Further, Congress can’t interfere with CFPB’s efforts.
 In other words, the bullying is over.
 Keeping the banks honest is one of the biggest purposes the agency serves.
 Even as the negotiations went back and forth, CFPB has continued in its own mission of protecting consumers.
 It’s secured more than $425 million on fines and has addressed close to 150,000 consumer complaints.
 The complaints run the gamut, from credit card fraud to identity theft to problems with student loans.
 It should also be noted that in any given month – with no exception – there has been some big change or announcement out of the agency on a case it’s closed, a fine it’s put into place, a record broken with handling consumer complaints and more.

 CFPB has met all of its deadlines – all of them.
 The agency itself is relatively small with limited employees; however, it’s taken on the biggest names in the financial sector, including the big banks – Wells Fargo, Citi and even Chase.
-It’s gone head to head with the big credit card companies, including Capital One and American Express and it’s put into place a database that is practically foolproof.
+It’s gone head to head with the big credit card companies, including Bank One and American Express and it’s put into place a database that is practically foolproof.
 It’s not foolproof because of the massive algorithms built in, but rather, the small team makes it their collective business to handle the complaints in a proficient and cohesive manner.